awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-cloudformation-typeactivation.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `TypeNameAlias`  <a name="cfn-cloudformation-typeactivation-typenamealias"></a>
-An alias to assign to the public extension, in this account and region\.
-If you specify an alias for the extension, CloudFormation treats the alias as the extension type name within this account and region\.
+An alias to assign to the public extension, in this account and Region\.
+If you specify an alias for the extension, CloudFormation treats the alias as the extension type name within this account and Region\.
 You must use the alias to refer to the extension in your templates, API calls, and CloudFormation console\.
-An extension alias must be unique within a given account and region\.
-You can activate the same public resource multiple times in the same account and region, using different type name aliases\.
+An extension alias must be unique within a given account and Region\.
+You can activate the same public resource multiple times in the same account and Region, using different type name aliases\.
 *Required*: No
 *Type*: String
 *Minimum*: `10`